sadda/Minimum_Effort_Control/README.md

-# Linear systems with the smallest infinity norm
+# Linear systems with the minimum infinity norm

 This repo contains Matlab codes for finding the solution of the linear system ``Ax = y`` with the smallest infinity norm.
 Due to splitting the computation to online and offline phases, our algorithm is suited for repeated computations of this system with the same matrix ``A`` but different right-hand side ``y``.
 See more detailed information in our paper.